George Wilberforce Kakoma

-George Wilberforce Kakoma (27 July 1923 – 8 April 2012) was a Ugandan musician who wrote and composed "The Pearl of Africa", Uganda's national anthem.
-Kakoma's composition was first played publicly by the Police Band conducted by Mr. Moon on October 9, 1962 during Uganda's Independence Day Celebrations.
-He received a personal token of sh2,000 from the Prime Minister Dr. Milton Obote for his work.
+George Wilberforce Kakoma (27 July 1923 – 8 April 2012) was a Ugandan musician who wrote and composed "Oh Uganda, Land of Beauty", Uganda's national anthem.
+Kakoma's composition was first played publicly by the Police Band conducted by Mr. John Moon on October 9, 1962 during Uganda's Independence Day Celebrations.
+He received a personal token of UGX 2,000 from the Prime Minister Milton Obote for his work.

 Early life and education

 Kakoma was born in 1923 to Semu Kyasooka Kakoma, a Gombolola Chief and Solome Mboolanyi Kakoma in what is now Wakiso District Uganda's Mengo town council.
 He attended Mengo Primary School and later King's College Budo, where he was a brother-in-law and a contemporary of Sir Edward Mutesa II.
 He was an active choir member and a keen sportsman during his school days.
 He studied Music at the Royal Conservatory of Music in Nairobi and later at the Royal College of Music in London, before pursuing further studies at the University of Durham in Northern England.
 He graduated from the Trinity College of Music and Durham University.

-George Wilberforce Kakoma is survived by his children, grandchildren and great grandchildren.
+Through his wife Maria Theresa Kakoma George Wilberforce Kakoma is survived by his children, grandchildren and great grandchildren.